eclipse/upm/docs/apichanges.md

     A new method, *update()* has been added.
-This method will update all internal state from the device, and **must** be called before querying the pressure, temperature, sealevel and altitude values.
+This method will update all internal state from the device, and **must** be called before querying the pressure, temperature, sea level and altitude values.

     The *getSeaLevelPressure()* method has been split into two overloaded methods.
 One which **requires** an argument in meters